 Among the standard capabilities are tip sharing, food order modifications, store location management, delivery and takeout maintenance, and varying payment options.
 Pricing depends on the type of hardware and capabilities you need.

 ShopKeep POS allows you to accept credit card transactions via the ShopKeep app using your own iOS or Android device.
 Similar to Shopify POS, there are monthly and transaction-based fees.
-ShopKeep doesn’t offer specifics on pricing but encourages business owners to reach out for a free quote.
+ShopKeep offers three software plans, with pricing starting at $49 per month, billed annually.
 You also have to buy your own hardware, which is available in bundles ranging from $198 to $1,519.

 If you do decide to go with ShopKeep, you can expect an array of features, including inventory and employee management capabilities, sales reports, a customer database with MailChimp integration, and add-ons for ecommerce, payroll, and loyalty management.